 In “The King of the Birds,” Flannery O’Connor writes, “The Peacock likes to sit on gates or fence posts and allow his tail to hang down.
 A peacock on a fence post is a superb sight.”
 That vision may be a gold-flecked, Eastern Rite Crucifixion and Transfiguration all in a single instant.

 Fowl-famous at age five, Flannery survived her childhood to walk haltingly but relentlessly forward.
 At that age, she owned a vacillating buff bantam, capable of striding forward then backward to no linear advantage.
-The bantam balked before the newsreel camera and died from the pressures of fame soon after his brush with the media.
+The bantam balked before the newsreel camera and died from the pressures of fame soon after that brush with the media.
 Little Mary Flannery best-loved the freakish even among her fowl.

 [She] favored those with one green eye and one orange or with overlong necks and crooked combs….
 I wanted one with three legs or three wings but nothing in that line turned up….
 I pondered over the picture in Robert Ripley’s book, Believe It or Not, of a rooster that had survived for thirty days without his head; but I did not have a scientific temperament.